Australia - Data Protection Overview

 Additional specific requirements (more onerous than for sensitive information) are included in or incorporated into Australian privacy law for 'Tax File Number information' and 'credit information'.

 As previously noted, there is no distinction under Australian privacy law between data controllers and data processors.
 That is, data processors have the same primary obligations and responsibilities as data controllers under the Privacy Act/APPs.
 As there is no separation between controllers and processors in Australia and thus no mandated agreement requirements or obligations (e.g. like the Standard Contractual Clauses ('SCCs')).
-However, it is recommended that any third-party service provider arrangement should be documented (i.e. by agreement), especially where the processor is outside Australia, and should include purpose limitations, compliance with the Privacy Act/APPs (for offshore providers in particular), and provisions relating to the notification of and responsibility for notifiable data breaches.
+However, it is recommended that any third-party service provider arrangement should be documented (i.e. by agreement), especially where the processor is outside Australia, and should include purpose limitations, compliance with the Privacy Act/APPs (for offshore providers in particular) and provisions relating to the notification of and responsibility for notifiable data breaches.

 The right to access the personal information held by the APP entity about that individual is covered by APP 12.1.

 The right to seek correction of the personal information held by the APP entity about that individual is covered by APP 13.1 and the right to have any correction notified to third parties to whom the personal information was provided by the APP entity is covered by APP 13.2.

 There is no specific 'right to erasure' currently given to individuals under Australian privacy law.
 However, there are obligations imposed on the entity to provide access to and correct personal information, together with an obligation to keep the information collected current.
 Also, under APP 11.2, the entity is obliged to delete or de-identify personal information (whether or not requested by the individual) once it has been used for the notified purpose(s) of collection and is no longer required by law to be kept in an identifiable form.